Geopay/php-doged/readme.md

 ## About

-Library created by Marcus Kazmierczak, http://mkaz.com/
+Forked from library created by Marcus Kazmierczak, http://mkaz.com/

-Donations accepted: DQpwDDrW8gqJJWiW7TvXgNtbfD5Du94wy3